Programs and Lectures

 Be an Herbal Gourmet -- By adding even the most basic herbs to your culinary palette, you can make your cooking more interesting, delicious and enjoyable.
 Also adding herbs can enhance flavors and allow for more healthful cooking.
 It is easy to create herb mixtures to replace salt in food.
 This and other tips for using herbs to cook with everyday are included in this lecture.
 The discussion includes flavor families, what herbs to use with certain dishes, and how to create herbal vinegars, butters and other items which can add herb flavors to cooking when herbs themselves are not appropriate.

-Holding the Harvest: Harvesting & Preserving Herbs -- Harvesting to preserve herbs takes very little time and requires no special equipment.
+Holding the Harvest: Harvesting and Preserving Herbs -- Harvesting to preserve herbs takes very little time and requires no special equipment.
 Heat, dry air, good air circulation and darkness are all that is needed.
 This lecture covers the simple rules of cutting plants for preservation and the various drying methods.
 Additional methods of preserving herbal flavors, like freezing, vinegars, sugars, and butters will also be included.

 Giving Away Your Bounty -- Making Gifts from Herbs (and version 2) -- Creating special gifts with the fruits of your garden is easy and relatively inexpensive.
 This demonstration lecture includes how to make and create various gift items using herbs.
 There are culinary blends, vinegars, bath items, and special scented items.
 Tips on presentation are also included.
 Potpourri is explained, but not demonstrated.
 No additional fee is required unless a full demonstration of all steps in creation of items is desired.
 There are two different versions of this program available so it can be repeated to the same audience.